 The early Romans were miserable living under a king, so they created a republic, a form of government in which elected officials share power.

 In place of a king, the Romans elected two consuls with equal power.
-The counsels served for only one year and could not be reelected.
-The counsels held veto power over one another.
+The consuls served for only one year and could not be reelected.
+The consuls held veto power over one another.
 Veto means “I forbid” in Latin, the language of the Romans.
 Neither consul could make a law without the consent of the other.
 The Romans never wanted power concentrated in one person again.

 The Roman Senate advised the consuls.
 Senate is derived from a word meaning elder because many Romans considered the senators to be the oldest and wisest of their people.

 The consuls and senators came from the patrician “order” – mostly wealthy landowning families believed to have descended from the leaders of the rebellion against the Etruscans.

 The plebeians were the merchants, farmers, and craft workers of Rome.
 The patricians excluded the plebeians from the consulship and the Senate, so when the Senate declared war in 491BCE, the plebeians refused to fight.
 A legend says the plebeians withdrew from the city until they were given the right to elect their own leaders.
 Historians later called this the Struggle of the Orders.

 The patricians and the plebeians negotiated a settlement that allowed the plebeians a voice in Roman government.
 The plebeians elected tribunes, who represented their order against any mistreatment by the consuls or the Senate.
 Tribunes could veto a law passed by the Senate or the consuls.
 The Roman word for a chamber or a meeting room is camera.
 The Roman government was bicameral because both the patricians and the plebeians had representatives in the Roman Republic.
 The Struggle of the Orders ended in 287BCE, when laws passed by the tribunes were binding for all Romans.

 The Law of the Twelve Tables was the